iamrichardjones/acronymfinder/README.md

 This is an easy way to remember the colours of the rainbow which are Red, Orange, Yellow, Green, Blue, Indigo and Violet.

-It's a fact in life that advertising by brands among other things is a hugely effective way of making people remember slogans.
+It's a fact in life that advertising by brands is a hugely effective way of making people remember slogans.

  These can be broken down into acronyms too.
 Below are some example of very popular slogans